stsievert/swix/README.md

 * easy initializers for 1D and 2D arrays
 * various functions (sin, etc) and operators (+, etc) that operate on entire arrays
 * dot product
-* machine learning algorithm (SVD, SVM, more to come)
+* machine learning algorithms (SVM, kNN, PCA, more to come)
 * FFTs

 When I was crafting this library, I primarily depended on [NumPy][numpy].
 The